MuhammadIbrahim395/First-PIAIC-assignment-/README.md

-# First-PIAIC-assignment-
+# First-PIAIC-Assignment-Batch 50
-in this assignment i perform a basic code like addition, subtraction, multiplication and division
+in this assignment, I perform basic code like addition, subtraction, multiplication, and division